 Northern scored 186 and then dismissed East Maitland for 91 to gain a win by 95 runs on the first innings.
-Left is the report of the first day’s play from the Maitland Mercury.
+Following is the report of the first day’s play from the Maitland Mercury:

 In the above match on Saturday, the Northern Players made 186, owing principally to the batting of J. Kerrigan (91), and E. Bowden (46).
 The former gave a chance when he was 31, but nevertheless, played a good innings.
 Bowden also shaped well, showing good defence.
 Baker who bowled best for East Maitland, taking 6 wickets, and his average would have been much better if Duff had not missed Kerrigan.